TheoSignore/fdmonitor/README.md

 ---

 ## Usage:
-`./fdmonitor.sh <pattern>`
+`./fdmonitor.sh <pattern> [-m]`

 ## Description

-This script will find the currently running process with a name matching `<pattern>`
+This script will find the **currently running** processes with a name matching `<pattern>`

-Then it will display the PIDs, states and opened file descriptors for this process and all it's children.
+Then it will display the PIDs, states and opened file descriptors for these processes and all their children.

+The script accepts to monitor only one parent process by default, use the `-m` option to change that.

 ---

 ### Notes

-Zombie 🧟 processes are BAD and their file descriptors cannot be obtained
+The file descriptors of Zombie 🧟 processes cannot be retreived.

 Written with the idea to help developpment of 42 school project pipex and, mostly, minishell.
 Tested on Ubuntu 22.04.2 LTS